How to Stay Cool and Avoid Heat Illness When Temperatures Soar

-- Monitor your children when they’re outside.
-Outdoor playtime is important for children’s health and physical development but high heat can put them at risk for heat illness.
-Check on your kids often to make sure they’re not overheating and reapply their sunscreen often.
-Make sure they’re drinking water or sports drinks (low or no sugar) to stay hydrated.
+- Monitor your children when they're outside.
+Outdoor playtime is essential for children's health and physical development, but high heat can put them at risk for heat illness.
+Check on your kids often to make sure they're not overheating, and reapply their sunscreen often.
+Make sure they're drinking water or sports drinks (low or no sugar) to stay hydrated.

 - Check in with the older adults in your life.
-Older adults don’t adjust well to sudden temperature changes, or they may have chronic medical conditions or take medications that affect their body’s ability to regulate their temperature.
-High heat also can create stifling indoor temperatures that even fans can’t relieve.
+Older adults don't adjust well to sudden temperature changes, or they may have chronic medical conditions or take medications that affect their body's ability to regulate their temperature.
+High heat also can create stifling indoor temperatures that even fans can't relieve.
 The Low-Income Home Energy Assistance Program (LIHEAP) may be able to provide assistance with paying for home cooling.
-It also helps to spend time in a mall or library during the hottest part of the day, making sure to wear a mask and follow social distancing guidelines.
+It also helps to spend time in a mall or library during the hottest part of the day.

 Know the warning signs of heat illnesses

-There’s a range of heat-related illnesses with varying symptoms.
-It’s important to be able to recognize the symptoms to prevent severe or life-threatening heat illness.
+There's a range of heat-related illnesses with varying symptoms.
+It's important to be able to recognize the signs to prevent severe or life-threatening heat illness.

 - More common in kids.